 Yes, practical training is a major component in a Diploma in Food Production, including hands-on kitchen experience and industrial training in hotels or restaurants.

-Yes, industry training is mandatory after the completion of a Diploma in Printing technology and is often included in most offline courses in the course duration, especially in courses that are 18 months long.
+Yes, industry training is mandatory after the completion of a Diploma in Food Technology and is often included in most offline courses in the course duration, especially in courses that are 18 months long.